celeschai/forum/README.md

 ```
 ./run.sh
 ```
-to run the `./run.sh` script file, which:
+run the `./run.sh` script file and the following are executed:
 1. executes the `writeenv.sh` script
-2. compose docker using `compose.yml`
+2. create docker images, containers, and volumes using `compose.yml`
 3. seed the database
 4. start the react frontend